-Is There a Difference Between Dental Assistants and Dental Hygienists?
+Is There a Difference Between a Dental Assistant and Dental Hygienist?

-They both play support roles in dental offices, but there is a difference between dental assistants and dental hygienists are different.
+They both play support roles in dental offices, but there is a difference between dental assistants and dental hygienists.

-To those outside the dental industry, a dental assistant and a dental hygienist seem interchangable.
+To those outside the dental industry, a dental assistant and a dental hygienist seem interchangeable.
 However, there are important distinctions between the two.
 If you are planning to enter either career field, you should understand the differences between a dental assistant and dental hygienist before you choose.
 You’ll find that your job duties vary, as does the required education and training you’ll need to undertake.